ROCmSoftwarePlatform/vllm/ROCm_performance.md

 To get better performance of fp8 quantization, we will need to tune the gemm with the information of all the shapes used in the execution of the model.

-To obtain all the shapes of gemms during the execution of the model, set the env value `TUNE_FP8=1` and the run the model as usual.
+To obtain all the shapes of gemms during the execution of the model, set the env value `TUNE_FP8=1` and then run the model as usual.
 We will get the a file called `/tmp/fp8_shapes.csv`.

 Next, run gradlib to obtain the best solutions of these shapes: